Rave (KRAV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rave Historical Price

-According to the latest data gathered on Rave live price page, the current price of Rave is 0.00209612USD.
-The circulating supply of Rave(KRAV) is 1.00B KRAV , giving it a market capitalization of $2.10M.
+According to the latest data gathered on Rave live price page, the current price of Rave is 0.00222203USD.
+The circulating supply of Rave(KRAV) is 1.00B KRAV , giving it a market capitalization of $2.22M.

 The Rave Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KRAV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.